We've been waiting for you...

 - When Jack falls down the stairs of the apartment, Mr. Roper tries to reach a settlement with him in exchange for not suing him, the property owner.
 Mr. Roper offers $50 for the settlement, which seems measly as Jack suffered a broken leg in the fall.

-- Comical Overreacting: Mr. Furley does this a lot, often bursting into the trio's apartment too flustered to explain why he is upset.
+- Comical Overreacting: Mr. Furley does this a lot, often bursting into the trio's apartment too flustered to explain why he is upset while doing an Eye Take.
 In one case, he loses it on Janet because she refuses to pronounce ketchup as "catsup".

 - Commuting on a Bus: Cindy does this in Season 6 before falling victim to Chuck Cunningham Syndrome.